beryldb/beryldb-cli/README.md

 ```

 <br>

-If you wish to see examples about these parameters, visit our [Running guide](https://docs.beryl.dev/clients/cli/running/)
+If you wish to see examples about these parameters, visit our Running [guide](https://docs.beryl.dev/clients/cli/running/).

 ## External Links